2014 NFL Playoff Predictions –

 The reason you find this “global NFL” project undertaken by a Philadelphia Eagles sports blogger is simple: I expect the Philadelphia Eagles to be among those teams at the end of the 2014 season.
-With our appearance, I expect that the second year of head coach Chip Kelly will end the playoff drought since January 11, 2009 with a resounding 23-11 beating of their rival New York Giants.
+With our appearance, I expect that the second year of head coach Chip Kelly will end the playoff drought since January 11, 2009, when the Eagles won with a resounding 23-11 beating of their rival the New York Giants.

 Before we get started, I want to set up some ground rules for my predictions.
 Every year, the NFL’s system of penalizing success in the draft, the salary cap and by cannabalizing the coaching staff of successful teams has a tremendous hurdle for most teams to overcome.
 As a result, teams who end up in the playoffs one year, find it difficult to play well the following year.
 Typically, five teams do NOT return to the NFL playoffs the following year, so that was my guide as to how many teams will not return in 2014.

 Secondly, some teams that did poorly in 2013 have typically played well, but for the blind chance of injuries or unexpected circumstances, run into a streak of bad luck and struggle to win games.
 So those situations are likely to happen in 2014 as well, but the trick is to guess which teams will fall victim.

 Lets look at the teams who will make the playoffs:

 New England Patriots (AFC East)

 Baltimore Ravens (AFC North)

 San Diego Chargers (AFC West)